 PUBLISHED: May 2020 ISBN: 9780995122963 Limpbound, 250 x 190mm.
 256 pages. \$49.99 have a line penny double header les cream on pay day we looked at each other win using unstraction.
-It may girt had led to therefore libes and were dengenously naive about see.
-There was one gift who got very raity with ne and sower that bables canned out the help button.
+If many girth had led thefered libes and were dengenously naive about see.
+There was one gift who got very raity with ne and sower that bables cannot not the help button.
 She was as 'Lish had been to thely be brothers that a boy tried anything, the was to shap his face.
-'We didn't know anything about his courted to if the tempatation was there ly tast kept my legs crossed.
+'We didn't know anything about his control of if the tempatation was thered just kept my legs crossed.
 It thought about job, my career and my pension and I wasta toping on jooguration that.
-Like many trainers, kint toos up anoxing: it was the timing to on, you were pophistizated if you smoked degreerees.
+Like many trainers, kint toos up anoxing: it was the timing to on, you were pophistizated if you smoked digretered.
 She was carring to shillings a work-"we ad to buy lunch, clothes and fares out of that but it was security."
-And more security as on the way, Previous drafts of nurses had feared for their jobs because of the onstant criticism, opposition from dentists and government cuthecks, but the better on the Labour ownerment in 1985 would up an end far that works. he new government promised social security from cradic to grave, and within two coles of being clotted it was making plants to expand the School Dernal Service.
+And more security as on the way, Previous drafts of nurses had feared for their jobs because of the onstant criticism, opposition from dentists and government cuthecks, but the better on the Labour ownerment in 1985 would up an end far that works. \\\ he new government promised social security from cradic to grave, and within two coles of being clotted it was making plants to expand the School Dernal Service.
 It unted dental services available to all primary school children within five years.
 In a 38 Labour Parry film replete with old-fashioned boosterism, the narrator enthused, are of the teeth is the first thing in bealth!
-The Labour government has extended at TOOTH AND
+The Labour government has extended at are of the teeth is the first thing in bealth!
+The Labour government has extended to TOOTH AND